mewhubHawk/SpanishQUiz-2/index.md

 * Open repl.it open in a new tab) [repl.it/languages/Python](http://repl.it/languages/Python)

-Press the buttons in the top bar regularly:

-* Run - when you want to test your code

-* Save - when you think it works and you wanna share

-// change to python image
 ![Imgur](http://i.imgur.com/l3EsgJk.png)

-## Task 1 - Why Python?
+Remember to test and save your work after every change by pressing the buttons in the top bar regularly:

+* click *run* at the top left - did you get what you expected?
+  * press this every time you want to see what your code does
+  * this should then appear in modal form labelled 'Tk'

+* click *save* at the top left - no URL this time :/
+  * the first time you will need to give a file name
+  * save the file to a memory stick if you need to transport it

+# 2 INPUT, PROCESSING AND OUTPUT

 Python is fun and a lot of it just makes sense!

 Everything in Python is an ```object```, with a uniform interface.
 Which means everything you make comes with functions built in, and anything you might like to try probably has a library to help.
 Hmmm, what does that sentence mean???

-You already know about ```classes``` and ```objects```, just not in a programming sense:
-* *you* are an instance of the class `boy` or of the class `girl`,
-* *you* come with a bunch of attributes that you can do just like every other boy or girl,
-* and *you* have attributes special to you - called ```overriding```.
-  * an object is an instance of a class, where an class is some sort of abstraction of a category of things!

-## Task 2 - input, processing, and output

 You have spent all your school life writing and so have expectations about what words and sentences (called character strings in programming) can do.